Core Concepts and Definitions

 - Shortcut - a GraphQL field enabled through the Metadata API that queries for common upstream and downstream objects.

 - Graph - a GraphQL term for a snapshot of the relationship between objects.
-Graphs are created to get a real-time, real-world shape of your Tableau Online or Tableau Server objects.
+Graphs are created to get a real-time, real-world shape of your Tableau Cloud or Tableau Server objects.
 In this documentation, we will refer to a graph as a “query.”

 - Root object - a GraphQL term for the most fundamental type of operation that the GraphQL schema supports.
 The Metadata API supports a “read” query type.